 To convert as many leads as possible, real estate agencies need to optimize their routing processes.

-By routing leads effectively, agencies can enhance customer service, maximize efficiency and increase the chance of converting leads into clients.
+By routing leads effectively, agencies can enhance customer service, maximize sales efficiency and increase the chance of converting leads into clients.

 In this article, we explain real estate lead routing and its benefits, then cover the strategies you can use to boost conversions.